franciskershaw/slice-of-pie/README.md

 #### Interaction Design

 * The site needs a nonlinear structure through the use of a fixed navigation bar which allows users to choose what section of the site they can jump to.
-* A consistent footer across all pages can display the logo, copyright information and social links (if any exist).
+* A consistent footer across all pages can display the logo, copyright information and social links.
 * User feedback is required at various stages of their journey, such as:
     * When hovering over links.
     * Feedback message when any user actions pertaining to the bag or wish list through use of toasts.